Sunday 23rd FEBRUARY

 Options: 32km / 56km / 72km

-Event Hub: Blazing Saddles, Hebden Bridge
+Event Hub: Blazing Saddles, market street, Hebden Bridge

 highlights: